codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 The Git repository (project in GitLab) that houses the installation definitions.
 >For GitLab, you must create the group with access to the project prior to the installation.

-* CLI wizard: If the repo doesn't exist, for GitHub, GitLab, Bitbucket, Codefresh creates it during runtime installation.
+* CLI wizard: If the repo doesn't exist, for GitHub, GitLab, Bitbucket Server, Codefresh creates it during runtime installation.
 * Silent install: Required.
 Add the `--repo` flag.

 **Git user**
-Optional; required only for Bitbucket.
+Optional; required only for Bitbucket Server.
 The username for the Git account.

 * CLI wizard and Silent install: For Bitbucket, add the `--git-user` flag, and define the username.
 For example, `codefresh`